 Extinguishers

-Fire extinguishers, of various types suitable for the areas of fire risk covered should be provided in conformity with IS 2190.
+Fire extinguishers, of various types, suitable for the areas of fire risk covered should be provided in conformity with IS 2190.

 VISITORS

 Visitors should not be permitted to enter the area of underground excavation.
 In unavoidable cases, they should be accompanied by a supervisor.
 They should be kept at sufficient distance from the cutting edge, running machinery and other potentially dangerous areas.
 All visitors should be provided with safety gadgets, and their details noted in the entry register.
 Details of all persons including workers/supervisors, their time of entry into the site and exit should be recorded.